 Completely renovated and newly furnished to a high standard July 2010 and redecorated May 2011.

-Can sleep 6 comfortably and max 8 people.
-4 bedrooms, 1 double, 2 twin , 1 bunk, 1 bathroom.
+Can sleep 6 comfortably with 4 double bedrooms, 1 king size bed, 2 twin , 1 bunk (double and single above), 1 bathroom.

 |Size||Sleeps up to 6, 4 bedrooms|